shaurya6468/Alpha-Nex-NEW/replit.md

 - ✅ Enhanced user awareness that review content is for demonstration purposes only
 - ✅ Maintained file variety while clearly indicating artificial test content
 - ✅ Improved transparency in demo environment for better user understanding

+### July 2025 - Multi-User Session Fix & Final Migration
+- ✅ Fixed critical multi-user session issue where users' names were overwriting each other
+- ✅ Removed global data reset that was causing existing users to lose their session when new users joined
+- ✅ Implemented proper session isolation - each user now has their own independent experience
+- ✅ Fixed demo file creation to use unique identifiers per user to prevent conflicts
+- ✅ Multiple users can now use the platform simultaneously without interfering with each other
+- ✅ Migration from Replit Agent to Replit environment fully completed and tested
+- ✅ Platform is now ready for production deployment with proper multi-user support